Support

 How to see cookies

-To see cookies on a WordPress website, you can use your web browser's built-in developer tools.
-Here's how you can do it in Google Chrome:
+If you are carrying out a WordPress cookie audit then you'll need to know how to see the cookies.
+As such, to see cookies on a WordPress website, you can use your web browser's built-in developer tools.
+Here's how you can do audit WordPress cookies in Google Chrome:

 • Launch Google Chrome and navigate to the WordPress website where you want to view cookies.